Minikube Installation

 $ minikube addons enable ingress

-After ingress addons is enabled, you will see the following output:
+After ingress addons are enabled, you will see the following output:

 Install Istio with istioctl